OxfordSemantic/AdvancedWorkshop/2_5-ReasoningProfiler/2_5-ReasoningProfiler.md

 It prints information about the progress of the reasoning algorithms to the RDFox shell.

-The Reasoning Profiler provides clues as to what is going on rather than providing precise solutions - the information it provides must be interpreted in the context of your rules.
+The Reasoning Profiler provides clues as to what is going on rather than precise solutions - the information it reveals must be interpreted in the context of your specific rules.

 <br>
 <br>